StarterInc/StackGen/src/docs/content/docs/getting-started/getting-started.md

 Inputting your Swagger schema to StackGen will result in the creation of a Java Maven application residing in the generator output folder ("./gen" by default).

+  **[Spring Framework](https://spring.io)** is a popular (defacto) Java platform for running Enterprise-class Microservices.

   **[Apache Maven](https://maven.apache.org)** is a popular open source Java build tool which manages dependencies, builds the appliction, and allows for running Java programs with test and service automation.

   **[MyBatis ORM](http://blog.mybatis.org)** is a popular open source Java Object Relational Mapping library which allows you to define simple and complex Data Objects that map to your SQL database (in this case MySQL).
 Using MyBatis, you can easily insert, update, delete and search for data in your Database using convenient Java Data Objects.
 If you are new to MyBatis, you should check out this [Excellent Tutorial](http://zetcode.com/db/mybatis/).

-Before running StackGen on your Swagger spec, you will need to create a Database (MySQL) and a default schema.
+Before running StackGen on your Swagger spec, you will need to create a Database (we recommend **[MySQL](https://www.mysql.com)** initialized with a default schema.

-We recommend the use of an AWS LightSail Database instance to run the database and using MySQL Workbench free database management utility to work with the data.
+We recommend the use of an **[AWS LightSail](https://lightsail.aws.amazon.com)** database instance to run the database and using MySQL Workbench free database management utility to work with the data.

 Additionally, you may consider connecting over an SSH tunnel but for now that is left out of the scope of this Tutorial.